GSaiDheeraj/All-Data-Science-Projects/README.md

 You can access complete documentation here: https://studentprojectshub.blogspot.com/2020/12/chat-bot-master-with-artificial-neural.html
 ### credit card fraud detection
 You can access complete documentation here: (I will write a blog soon)
 I couldn't upload data because of it's size, You can download it from here: https://www.kaggle.com/mlg-ulb/creditcardfraud
+### Google Analytics Revenue Prediction
+You can access complete documentation here: (I will write a blog soon)
+I couldn't upload data because of it's size, You can download it from here: https://www.kaggle.com/c/ga-customer-revenue-prediction/data